northeast-kansas-library-system/nexttraining/source/kanopy/leavenwrth/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Kanopy training for Leavenworth Public Library
+Kanopy training for Leavenworth Public Libraryf
 ==============================================

 .. include::  ..\..\pages\kanopy.leavenwrth.rst